A delicious shakshuka with feta recipe made in a Moroccan clay pot. Shakshuka is perfect for breakfast/brunch and is usually served with crusty bread.

 Shakshuka is traditionally eaten in the Middle East and is normally served as breakfast and made in a cast iron pan or clay pot.
 This is one of my favorite breakfast options and it is perfect for sharing.

 I came across shakshuka during my trip to Morocco.
 It was served as breakfast in a mini clay pot with bread.
-I was really impressed, the flavours in the tomato sauce really came through and the sunny side up eggs were the perfect touch!
+I was really impressed, the flavors in the tomato sauce really came through and the sunny-side-up eggs were the perfect touch!
 After eating this breakfast I knew I had to recreate it.
 So I spent the rest of my trip searching for clay pots!
-I bought a medium sized clay pot with a lid and I use it for shakshuka, tagines, stews and more.
+I bought a medium-sized clay pot with a lid and I use it for shakshuka, tagines, stews and more.